-With a landscape of fire and ice, underground turf houses, museums dedicated to witchcraft and animal genitalia, and lots of unusual foods, Iceland is a really quirky place.
+With a landscape of fire and ice, underground turf houses, museums dedicated to witchcraft and animal genitalia, and lots of unusual foods, Iceland is a really unique and quirky place.

 Here’s the photographic evidence: 46 images from the island nation, covering everything from the street art to the weird roadside attractions.
 The is unique Iceland as you may not have seen it before!

 The weirdness starts right at the airport with a giant puffin bursting through the ceiling at baggage claim:

 Cities like Reykjavik and Akureyri have giant trolls on their sidewalks.